English Major

 Bible as Literature

-Rachel Havrelock, Associate Professor
+Rachel Havrelock, Professor

 Helen Jun, Associate Professor